IvanTerrile/Python-Arcade-project-with-ROS2/README.md

 # Dependencies
 The project targets ROS2 distributions.
 It has been successfully tested with Galactic and Humble distros (desktop installation).

-The only external depencency needed is Arcade library ((see Instructions for Linux install))[https://api.arcade.academy/en/latest/install/linux.html]
+The only external depencency needed is Arcade library [https://api.arcade.academy/en/latest/install/linux.html]((see Instructions for Linux install))